-- The instructor or witness notifies front desk staff (ext.
+- 1. The faculty member or witness notifies front desk staff (ext.
 1800) who will contact a first responder and an administrator. - 2.
 If the situations warrants, 911 shall be called.

 Students who witness or are hurt in an accident must immediately notify school authorities or staff.